jbohorquez123/Atrial-ECG/README.md

 # ECG-Sample-01
- 1 minute ECG of AF patient
- Upload the file on GitHub Account
+ Basic Atrial ECG Extraction and 1 minute samples of AF ECGs Upload the file on GitHub Account